naskap/gact-gpu/OURREADME.md

                     candidate_pos.append((i, j))

-We think the best thread level parallelism would be to loop by bin, but ngl its hard.
-We are going to implement bin-level parallelism in Python and then try to map it onto hw.
+We think the best thread level parallelism would be to loop by bin.

+Now we have d_soft_parallel, that produces the bin dictionary, which will be stored in memory.
+This way, we can use each thread of the GPU to run the expensive bin operations on d-soft in parallel.
+We wrote a draft of this called d_soft_parallel.py

+Rena had the idea to compare the SW versions on Open MP to evaluate CPU performance using threads on the CPU.
+We could compare that to the performance of the GPU.

+As an intermediate step, we broke down the GPU code into gpy_d_soft.py and chat generated gpu_d_soft.c.
+This helped us develop the test case.

+We got the assembly working for one bin and parallel bins running on multiple cores! thank goodness

+We found a bug in the assembler and tiny gpu spec.

+Ran OpenMP on Adroit + it was faster.
+Started making test cases.